telekom-security/tpotce/README.md

-# T-Pot - The All In One Multi Honeypot Plattform
+# T-Pot - The All In One Multi Honeypot Platform

 ![T-Pot](doc/tpotsocial.png)